genboy/Festival/README.md

   - god: deny players god mode
   - touch: disallow interaction with chests etc.
   - msg: show enter/leave area messages & description to non-ops
-  - barrier: new! only ops and whitelisted players can enter or leave the area!
+  - barrier: only ops and whitelisted players can enter or leave the area! (new! v1.0.1-11)
 - whitelist players for the area
 - manage area events
   - add/edit/delete commands (with their own id) for each area